Ontogenesis and molecular interactions

 Experimentally, our team is using highly diverse tools, from specific lentiviruses from immortalization of human hematopoietic stem cells, to particular transposons for recombineering in Drosophila.
 Finally, besides classical biochemical and molecular biology technics, we are extensively using microscopy confocal imaging.

-We welcome students for stages, don’t hesitate to contact the responsible (firstname.lastname@example.org) if you are interested!
+We welcome students for stages, don’t hesitate to contact the principal investigator (firstname.lastname@example.org) if you are interested!

 Click on the images to enlarge them.